 With so many people living solo and grown children moving away, the question of who will take care of us when we are sick, managing an injury, recovering from surgery—and even in our advanced years—needs to be asked again.

 Joy Loverde is an expert on this topic.
 She wrote the classic book, “The Complete Eldercare Planner” (updated & revised 2009), and it continues to be #1 in its category.
 Loverde has now pivoted her expertise in caregiving to a new message of self-responsibility.
-Her new book, “Who’s Going to Take Care of Me When I’m Old?” will be available later this year.
+Her new book, “Who’s Going to Take Care of Me When I’m Old?” is now available.

-Her basic answer to the question of who will take care of you is, “people you may not know yet, and who will surprise you.”
-The fact that we meet new people in our neighborhood, at a book club, at the gym or while grocery shopping needs to be considered a more active focus to develop multiple networks of contacts in various aspects of our lives beyond our children or grandchildren.
-Loverde is an advocate for tending to the relationships in life not just for the joy of socializing, but also for the critical aspect of building a network to draw upon if you need it.
+So who does Loverde say will take care of us?
+It turns out it's “people you may not know yet, and who will surprise you.”
+You can meet new people in your neighborhood, at a book club, at the gym or while grocery shopping—so make it a priority to develop networks of contacts beyond your children or grandchildren.
+Tending to the relationships in our lives is not just about the fun of socializing (although it is fun)—it's about cultivating support for when we inevitably need it.

-“Relationships are a moving target,” said Loverde.
-“The question who is going to take care of me when I’m old will constantly compel us to continuously ask what’s next, what’s next, what’s next—because relationships come and go.
-“Who’s Next” can become something exiting!
+“Relationships are a moving target,” says Loverde.
+“The question of who is going to take care of me when I’m old will constantly compel us to continuously ask what’s next, what’s next, what’s next—because relationships come and go.
+'Who’s Next' can be exiting!
 What you do today may not be there tomorrow.
 We have to keep ahead of the question, rather than being a victim of being alone.”

 “Bottom line, we have to look to the people around us as invaluable.
 We can’t just rely on products and services.”